sesamsolutions/react-native-phone-input/README.md

 #### `onChangePhoneNumber`

-Returns the current raw input `string`.
-It is recommended to use `onChange` instead to benefit from additional validations such as e164 ouput.
+Returns current raw input `string`.
+Use `onChange` instead to benefit from additional validations.

 #### `value`